AtmolanderMimi/basm/book/src/dynamic-array.md

 # Dynamically Indexing

-We are now here, all the content chapters are after us and we are on the last strech to making the final project, being a bf intepreter written in basm.
+We are now here, all the content chapters are after us and we are on the last stretch to making the final project, being a bf interpreter written in basm.
 But, before being able to go into that directly, I'd like to isolate a part of that bigger program and built it from scratch prior.
-To make a bf interpreter we will need a dyamically indexable array.
+To make a bf interpreter we will need a dynamically indexable array.

 ## Parking